The single most popular search that brings in visitors to this site is "What is a normal blood sugar?"

 You can learn about the drugs that are safest and most useful for people with Type 2 Diabetes on this page: The Truth About Oral Diabetes Drugs

-If diet, metformin and Byetta don't get the job done, its time for insulin.
+If diet and metformin don't get the job done, its time for insulin.
 Today's ultra thin insulin needles don't hurt.
 Really.
 So if fear of needles has been keeping you from taking the next step, read this page: Insulin for Type 2 Diabetes

 and get up your courage.
 Unlike every other drug prescribed for diabetes, when used properly, insulin always works